-A chromomeric substrate, p-nitrophenyl palmitate (p-NPP) was used to determine the lipase activity assay.
+The lipase activity was assayed using p-nitrophenyl palmitate (p-NPP), a chromomeric substrate.
 Lipase activity of crude lipase, purified or matrix-bound lipase was assayed employing a modified colorimetric method [16].
 A standard quantitative assay for determining the protein content in a solution was used [17].
-The enzyme activity was defined as μmole (s) of p-nitrophenol released per min by one ml of free enzyme or per g of immobilized enzyme (weight of matrix included) under standard assay conditions.
-Specific activity was expressed as μmole (s) of the p-nitrophenol released per min per mg of protein.
+The enzyme activity was defined as a $\Box$ mole (s) of p-nitrophenol released per min by one ml of free enzyme or per mg of the immobilized enzyme (weight of matrix included) under standard assay conditions.
+Specific activity was expressed as $\Box$ a mole (s) of the p-nitrophenol released permin per mg of protein.